Ollynov/t-school-fullstack-2/server/lecture-notes.md

 })
 ```

+We are having our app serve up (`app.use`) everything from the 'static' directory so we need to make a new directory 'static' with the command `mkdir`.
+Then we can move our 'index.html' and 'styles' directory into our new 'static' directory:
+- `mkdir static`
+- `mv styles static`
+- `mv index.html static`

 Now we are ready to check out the app running on our server!
 First run the following command to download all of our dependencies such as Express:
 - `npm install`